 If you’re shopping on a budget, the Joyo JF-32 is worth looking at.
 It is designed to take over the EQ structure of your signal and make it sound like a variety of British amps, in particular Marshall tube amps.

-It’s more than just a tube amp simulator though, with various dials to help with tone-sculpting helping you get that 60s and 70s warm, harmonic overdrive.
+It’s more than just a tube amp simulator, though, with various dials to help with tone-sculpting and help you get that 60s and 70s warm, harmonic overdrive.

 Features: